binouze/HTMLBitmapFonts/README.md

 * <em>Only **one font name** can be used in the HTMLTextField, it can only change size, bold, italic, and color</em>
 * <em>All font styles must be on the **same atlas** as the textField is drawed on a QuadBatch</em>
 * <em>No scales are applied on the texts, when adapting the font size it just search within the available sizes</em>
-* <em>HTMLBitmapFont has a static property globalScale (default 1), you can set it to the scale applied on the starling viewport.
-It will search the best font size to adapt the desired font size without scaling them.</em>